New Year’s Resolutions for Caregivers

 Reconsider Bad Habits Do you have certain favorite behaviors that help you cope with the uncertain of life?
 Smoking, drinking, overeating, overspending, and lack of exercise are just a few of the many habits people pick up along the way, all in the name of buffering themselves from life’s unpleasantness.
 Will this be the year that you drop these habits in favor of a healthier lifestyle?
 One popular method to build habits is called the 21/90 rule.
 The rule is simple.
 Commit to a goal for 21 straight days.
 After three weeks, the pursuit of that goal should have become a habit.
 Once you've established that habit, continue to do it for another ninety days.

-Tend to Your Spirit When is the last time you took time to connect to your spiritual side?
-There are lots of things you can do.
+Tend to Your Soul What makes you feel happy and connected?
+Do that!
+Volunteering, gardening, baking, walking, and attending church events are just a few ideas.
 Set aside a few minutes each day for prayer, meditation, devotions, or journaling.
-If you belong to a church or faith community, attend services and fellowship events.
 Consider developing a gratitude practice.
 Make a list of ten things you’re grateful for at the end of each day and then reflect on them.
 It’s a subtle yet powerful way to shift your attitude.

 Share with Others Consider talking about the ups and downs of your elder care journey with trustworthy people.
 Is there a relative you could confide in.
 A friendly person from a support group?
 A burden carried alone is doubled.
 A burden shared is halved.
 You may be surprised at the people who are willing to offer a compassionate listening ear.
 The new year will be whatever you make it.
 What steps will you take to make 2023 your best year yet?
 Remember, if you need support or guidance along the way, Kimbrough Law is here to help.